nanofuxion/arjs-react/README.md

 ## Special thanks

-arjs-react is a greatly inspired by [useWallet()](https://github.com/aragon/use-wallet) and it's file structure, which are doing all the hard work internally.
+arjs-react is a greatly inspired by [useWallet()](https://github.com/aragon/use-wallet) and it's file structure.